ingef/conquery/README.md

 To run the end-to-end test locally:
 1. Make sure you installed all [requirements](#requirements)
-2. From the repo root folder run  `conquery/scripts/run_conquery_cypress.sh`
+2. From the repo root folder run  `conquery/scripts/run_e2e_all.sh`
 3. Wait until the output: `Node server listening on port: 8000` appears
-4. Start cypress from the `conquery/frontend` folder in another terminal: `yarn cypress open`
+4. To install cypress and it's dependencies, run `yarn` from an other terminal in the `conquery/` folder
+5. Then run `yarn cypress open` to start cypress
-5. Then chose a test suite and start it.
+6. Then chose a test suite and start it.

 For further informations on this and other tests, please refer to the corresponding [CI configuration](https://github.com/bakdata/conquery/tree/develop/.github/workflows).